Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 A possible turn around consists in creating manually the Application from the Dev Container with the bash file ./projects/web-app-auth/scripts/load-testing-tool.sh.

-1. Copy the values of the variables AZURE_APP_PREFIX, AZURE_REGION in the variable group.
+1. Copy the values of the variables AZURE_TEST_SUFFIX, AZURE_REGION in the variable group.

     ![Troubleshooting-2](./docs/img/load-testing-web-app-auth/troubleshooting-web-app-02.png)